kohiniku/value_at_risk/frontend/README.md

 - Tailwind CSS with design tokens specified in `DESIGN.md`
 - Reusable primitives in `components/ui`
 - Dashboard sections in `components/dashboard`
-- Theme toggling handled by `useTheme` hook (`hooks/useTheme.ts`)
+- Theme toggling handled by `useTheme` composable (`composables/useTheme.ts`)

 ## Data Flow

-Client components fetch from the API using the public env vars.
+Nuxt composables fetch from the API using the public env vars.
 No local mock layer is bundled—keep the backend running (or the compose stack) so the UI can read the SQLite demo dataset seeded via `app/db/seed.py`.

 ## Docker